trifork/cheetah-lib-shared-dotnet/docs/articles/HowTo.md

 # Component test using Kafaka

-How to get started using this libarys Kafaka `producer` and `comsumer` for making component tests.
+How to get started using this librarys Kafaka `producer` and `comsumer` for making component tests.

 ## Build a Kafka Writer
 To use a writer, which is this librarys abstration for a Kafka `producer`, it is a two step process.